THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ THE DISCLOSURE FOR MORE INFO.

 1. Helicopter + Hiking = Heli Hiking!

 Hiking (or tramping as we call it) is pretty bad ass in New Zealand as it is.
 Why not just add another level of craziness and take a helicopter to your starting point?
 The Fox Glacier has some spots that are unreachable by foot, so heli-hiking gets you well off the beaten track as you explore ice caves and arches.

 2. Take A Jet Boat Ride With A Difference

 A jet boat on the ocean is cool, but a jet boat hooning through shallow river water, alongside waterfalls and skirting canyon walls while stopping to spin on a sixpence is EPIC!
-There’s a few different jet boats that offer similar experiences around the country, make the time to take one!
+There are a few different jet boats that offer similar experiences around the country, make the time to take one!

 Words cannot describe what a video can.